MyrTheMoth/Guard-Bot-Plugins/README.md

 ## Credits

 Special thanks to the folk in Guard Bot's support chat who were a great help in the making of these and provided the early version of the captcha plugin I based most of these on.

+Guard Bot project can be found at: https://github.com/thedevs-network/the-guard-bot